SoniEx2/sexlua/FEATURES.md

     This can be combined with the above to make things like `_G:["_G"]["table"].insert("some object")`, which roughly translates
     to `_G["_G"]["table"].insert(_G, "some object")`.
+- [ ] Accept more __call-ables

+    This feature adds more support for __call-ables so you can use them in more stuff (xpcall's second argument, for example).